choderalab/yank/docs/running.rst

 On systems with multiple NVIDIA GPUs per node, it is necessary to perform masking using ``CUDA_VISIBLE_DEVICES``.

 On systems using the conda-installed ``mpi4py`` package, the `MPICH2 hydra mpirun <https://wiki.mpich.org/mpich/index.php/Using_the_Hydra_Process_Manager>`_ will be automatically installed for you.
-You can use the cluster utility script `build-mpirun-configfile.py <https://github.com/choderalab/clusterutils/blob/master/scripts/build-mpirun-configfile.py>`_ available in our `clusterutils <https://github.com/choderalab/clusterutils>`_ to generate an appropriate ``configfile``:
+You can use the cluster utility script `build-mpirun-configfile.py <https://github.com/choderalab/clusterutils/blob/master/scripts/build-mpirun-configfile.py>`_ available in our `clusterutils <https://github.com/choderalab/clusterutils>`_ tools to generate an appropriate ``configfile``:

 .. code-block:: none

   $ python build-mpirun-configfile.py yank script --yaml=yank.yaml
   $ mpirun -configfile configfile

+``build-mpirun-configfile.py`` is automatically installed with YANK when you use the ``conda`` installation route.

 |